Qqwy/NoMoreOversleeps/README.md

 # NoMoreOversleeps #

-NoMoreOversleeps is a very simple JavaFX application which is designed to help you adapt to a new polyphasic sleeping schedule.
-It was originally created only for my own use, so some parts of the software are a little crude, but I'm slowly working on improving it to make it more suitable for use by others.
+NoMoreOversleeps (NMO) is a very simple JavaFX application which is designed to help you adapt to a new polyphasic sleeping schedule.
+NMO is essentially an alarm clock on steroids - it tries to make sure you are awake during waking blocks, and sleeping during naps.

+It was originally created only for my own use, so some parts of the software are a little crude and there are a lot of rough edges.
+The procedure to set up NMO is also a bit convoluted.
+I'm slowly working on improving it to make it more suitable for use by others, but in the meantime you can consider it an alpha version.
+Despite this, there have been a couple of people now besides me who have made use of the program and its popularity is slowly rising.
 Hopefully you can find it helpful for your own polyphasic adaptations.

 ### Features ###